-As the events sector still waits patiently for restrictions to ease allowing it to re-open some have moved online, others have closed completely and some have built two new companies from the rubble.
+As the events sector still waits patiently for restrictions to ease allowing it to re-open, some companies have moved online, others have closed completely and some have built two new companies from the rubble.

 Boost My Business throws a spotlight on Elite Event Management as Fiona Alston spoke to Director Oliver Kirwan.